Kite Boarding in Victoria and on Southern Vancouver Island

 Kite boarding – sometimes called kite surfing – is a surface watersport that harnesses the power of the wind to propel the surfer across the water on a small board.
 Victoria and the Southern Vancouver Island region is a kite boarder’s paradise.
 A meteorologist could explain WHY it can get pretty windy around here, but watersport enthusiasts who rely on wind don’t care and are just happy that it does.

-In addition to the many great locations in Greater Victoria, one of the premier kite boarding destinations in North America is located just 150 km northwest of Victoria at Nitinaht Lake (perfect for Kiteboarding vacations).
+In addition to the many great locations in Greater Victoria, one of the premier kite boarding destinations in North America is located just 150 km northwest of Victoria at Nitinat Lake (perfect for Kiteboarding vacations).

 Elevation Kiteboarding